hashicorp/vault/website/source/api/auth/okta/index.html.md

 - `org_name` `(string: <required>)` - Name of the organization to be used in the Okta API.
 - `api_token` `(string: <required>)` - Okta API key.
-- `production` `(bool: true)` -  If set, production API URL prefix will be used to communicate with Okta and if not set, a preview production API URL prefix will be used.
-Defaults to true.
+- `base_url` `(string: "okta.com")` -  If set, will be used as the base domain for API requests.
+Examples are okta.com, oktapreview.com, and okta-emea.com.
 - `ttl` `(string: "")` - Duration after which authentication will be expired.
 - `max_ttl` `(string: "")` - Maximum duration after which authentication will
   be expired.